M&A activity in Laboratory Services

-Our research in the Laboratory Services sector has found that a fragmented competitive landscape coupled with positive industry dynamics has seen a sector poised for continued strong growth.
-In addition, we see high valuation multiples, particularly where there is significant IP and technical expertise.
+Our research indicates that the Laboratory Services sector is poised for continued strong growth.
+We are also seeing high valuation multiples, particularly for companies that have significant Intellectual Property and technical expertise.

 Since 2015 acquisitions have added more than £300m to group revenue for FTSE 100 company Intertek, which provides testing, inspection and quality assurance services.
 That includes large cross-border deals, such as the £370m acquisition of US online safety training provider Alchemy Systems, and smaller bolt-ons, such as June’s £9m deal to buy UK-headquartered NTA Monitor (£3m sales).
 Intertek continues to look for companies operating in high-margin and high-growth niches that it can scale internationally.